atextor/OGIT-wiki/Using-the-Ontology.md

 #### Sample query

-As an example we show the queries needed for one specific question for the problem domain:
+As an example we show the query needed for one specific question from our problem domain:

 Show all unresolved incident records reported by user 'sample@x.com'.